GoodIntentionsAssistant/Docs/docs/overview/clients.md

 After running the script you will get a similar output to this.

 ~~~
-> /GI/App/clients $ node simple.js
+> $ node app.js
 Connected to server
 Identified
-Hi!
+Message: Hi!
 I'm the Good Intentions bot!
-I'm all about productivity and getting things done!
+Message: I'm all about productivity and getting things done!
 Disconnected
 ~~~